Geoffrey Winters: Freelance composer

 While in Chingford Winters lived at 4, Victoria Road.
 After retirement from teaching he moved to the village of Semer, near Hadleigh in Suffolk, to concentrate on freelance composition.
-He has been a regular contributor to local and school music-making there.
 The Violin Concerto, composed in 1974, received its premiere a decade later in Lavenham Church, on 16 September 1984, performed by Jessie Ridley with the Lavenham Sinfonia Orchestra, conducted by Frederick Marshall.
 Other works composed in Suffolk include the Studies from a Rainbow for piano, Op.
-70, (which also enjoyed success in the US), the Tributaries for solo harp, Op.
+70, the Tributaries for solo harp, Op.
 79, Mutations for two trumpets (1988) and Summer Songs for chorus, Op.
 90.

-Winters has also composed many pieces and written course work for educational use, published by Longman, such as Sounds and Music, Books 1-3 and (from the mid-1980s) Listen, Compose, Perform, produced to support the new GCSE Music examination.
+Winters has also composed pieces and written course work for educational use, published by Longman, such as Sounds and Music, Books 1-3 and (from the mid-1980s) Listen, Compose, Perform, produced to support the new GCSE Music examination.
 He is the author of Musical Instruments in the Classroom (1972).
 He wrote about educational music for Tempo magazine in the 1960s and 1970s.

-There has been some revival of interest in his music.
 The Variations for Two Pianos Op.
 19 was given its world premiere by Claire and Antoinette Cann in Cambridge on 2 October 2008, nearly fifty years after it had been composed.